shivamlahoria/shivamlahoria/README.md

 - 👋 Hi, I’m @shivamlahoria.
-I'm a research scholar and teaching assistant @BITS Pilani.
-In my spare time, I love to explore about music.
+I'm a research scholar and teaching assistant @BITS Pilani.  🌱 Research: AI in Educational Technology
+- In my spare time, I love to explore about music.
 I am a guitarist.
 - I have work experience in the analyst field.
 I have also worked in PSU as a Senior Assistant(IT).
 - 👀 I’m interested in ... web development and learning about new technologies
 - 🌱 I’m currently learning ... blockchain (DApp), Ethereum, python, back-end development, react.js